 6. Tester shall capture the user plane data sent between UE and gNB using any network analyser.

-7. The tester shall compare the hash value and the message authentication code of the captured messages.
+7. The tester shall check whether the user plane data packet contains a message authentication code.

 Expected Results:

+In case the UP integrity is enabled when the received UP integrity protection is set to “required” or “preferred”, the user plane data packet contains a message authentication code and the user plane packets are integrity protected based on the security policy sent by the SMF.

-The user plane packets are integrity protected based on the security policy sent by the SMF.
+In case the UP integrity is disabled when the received UP interity protection is set to “preferred” or “not needed”, the user plane data packet message authentication code is not present and the user plane packets are not integrity protected based on the security policy sent by the SMF.

 Expected format of evidence: